Italian Americans: New York City

 New York City is home to the largest Italian-American population in the country and the second-largest Italian population outside of Italy.
 Several Little Italy enclaves exist in New York City, including Little Italy, Manhattan; the Lower East Side in general; Italian Harlem, Morris Park, Belmont, Bensonhurst, Howard Beach, Ozone Park, Carroll Gardens, Greenwich Village, Middle Village, Italian Williamsburg, Bay Ridge, and the South Shore of Staten Island.
 Historically, Little Italy on Mulberry Street in Manhattan extends as far south as Canal Street, as far north as Bleecker, as far west as Lafayette and as far east as the Bowery.
 The neighborhood was once known for its large population of Italians.
-Today it consists of Italian stores and restaurants.
-The Italian immigrants congregated along Mulberry Street in Manhattan's Little Italy to celebrate San Gennaro as the Patron Saint of Naples.
-The Feast of San Gennaro is a large street fair, lasting 11 days, that takes place every September along Mulberry Street between Houston and Canal Streets.
-The festival is as an annual celebration of Italian culture and the Italian-American community.
+Today, it consists of Italian stores and restaurants.
+The Italian immigrants congregated along Mulberry Street in Manhattan's Little Italy to celebrate San Gennaro with a large street fair, lasting 11 days, that takes place every September.
 Today, much of the neighborhood has been absorbed and engulfed by Chinatown, as immigrants from China moved to the area.

 Arthur Avenue in the Belmont section of New York City's northernmost borough, The Bronx, is one of the many neighborhoods considered the Bronx's "Little Italy", with Morris Park, Pelham Bay, Throggs Neck, and other Bronx neighborhoods also serving as centers of Italian-American culture.
-Robert De Niro's directing debut, A Bronx Tale, takes place within Little Italy, however, it was largely filmed in Astoria, Queens.
-The series Third Watch was initially based on Arthur Avenue, with the first episode referring to the firehouse as "Camelot", based on its location at the intersection of King Street and Arthur Avenue.
-The 1973 film The Seven-Ups, starring Roy Scheider, was filmed on Arthur Avenue and Hoffman Street.
-In 2003, a scene from the HBO series The Sopranos was shot in Mario's Restaurant.
-Leonard, of James Frey's A Million Little Pieces, grew up in this area.
-Much of the novel Underworld takes place near Arthur Avenue.
-The author, Don DeLillo, himself grew up in that neighborhood.